tpf/tprf-hugo-site/content/conflict-of-interest-policy.md

 ---
-title: "Conflict of Interest Policy"
+title: 'Conflict of Interest Policy'
-url:   "/conflict-of-interest-policy.html"
+url: '/conflict-of-interest-policy.html'
 ---

 The purpose of this policy is to protect The Perl Foundation's interests when it is considering entering into a transaction or arrangement that might benefit the private